primordial-software-llc/gonzalez-art-foundation/README.md

     That breaks down to 21 days.

 This actually isn't that bad.
 I need to index the site first, that wll take more dev time than computing time.
 Then I can worry about scraping the high-res images.
 I can also view the images transiently and avoid scraping entirely.
 I can buffer up some images and perhaps solve the problem entirely.
 It will be semi-complex, because the images are zipped, but that just means I can't do it in pure html like I'm planning with the-atheneum.
-Everything would need to be routed through a server which can download, unzip, then server the image file.
+Everything would need to be routed through a server which can download, unzip, then serve the image file.

 ## Helpful Projects